jaeyu-jung/jaeyu-jung.github.io/_projects/Do_EV_Charging.md

      <p>You can [get the PDF]({{ site.url }}/assets/pdf/Jae-Yu Jung_dissertation_proposal_ch1_v2.pdf) directly.</p>
  </object>

----
-# 아래 abstract 필드를 추가하세요
-abstract: |
-  This is the first line of the abstract.
-  This paper investigates the intricate relationship between electricity rate structures and the operational decisions of Electric Vehicle (EV) charging stations.
-  By analyzing a comprehensive dataset, we uncover key insights into how different tariff models influence charging prices, station utilization, and profitability.
----

 {% comment %}
 Every project has a beautiful feature showcase page.